sinistersnare/sinistersnare.github.io/content/post/05-against-globs.md

 Preludes should be the only place that globs are used.
 Preludes are for, in my opinion, extension traits, and invisible traits that will not be named in the program otherwise.

-Preludes are a very priveledged thing, and you should think twice about adding one to your library.
+Preludes are a very privileged thing, and you should think twice about adding one to your library.
 It may be easier to simply

 # Conclusion #

 Code is only written once, and it is read countless times after.
-Just spend the few minutes to write out the imports, make future you, and future readers live's easier.
+Just spend the few minutes to write out the imports, make future you, and future readers' lives easier.

 Tutorials should not use globs.
 Production code should not use globs.
 The only exception I find is for preludes, and preludes should be used _extremely_ sparingly.